wavii/rails-dev-tweaks/README.md

       skip '/favicon.ico'
       skip :assets
-      skip :xhr
       keep :forced
     end

-If you find you're turning certain matchers on and off for most of your projects, be vocal about it!
-These defaults are not set in stone!

 ## Named Matchers
 Named matchers are classes defined under RailsDevTweaks::GranularAutoload::Matchers:: and simply define a call